 There has been considerable research in investigating accident prevention systems for vehicles, particularly in relation to developing driving support systems that will transition to autonomous driving systems.
-However, to realize autonomous driving systems, we must overcome problems related to cyber-security measures and traffic laws (e.g., responsibility for accidents by autonomous cars [1]), which could take time.
+However, to realize autonomous driving systems, we must overcome problems related to cyber-security measures and traffic laws (e.g., responsibility for accidents by autonomous cars [2]). which could take time.
 Additionally, as many people enjoy driving, the demand for manual driving as a hobby is unlikely to fade.
 Driving support systems will thus remain an important feature.
-Moreover, despite the high number of driving support systems used in Japan, many fatal vehicle accidents are caused by violations of safe driving practices, such as failing to keep eyes on the road, careless driving, and failing to make safety checks [2], thus highlighting the need to develop more techniques that support drivers.
+Moreover, despite the high number of driving support systems used in Japan, many fatal vehicle accidents are caused by violations of safe driving practices, such as failing to keep eyes on the road, careless driving, and failing to make safety checks [3], thus highlighting the need to develop more techniques that support drivers.

 To develop a support system that helps drivers to avoid vehicle accidents, the system needs to quickly and accurately sense information and notify the driver so that he/she can make a rapid judgement.
 Most car manufacturers now install highly accurate sensor systems at the front and rear of their vehicles at a low cost.
-Support systems located at the front of a vehicle use vision [3] or radar [4] sensors to prevent careless driving and overcome a driver's failure to make safety checks, while support systems located at the rear of a vehicle use Shoma Fujimura Ad-Sol Nissin Corporation, Kawasaki-shi, 210-0804, Kanagawa, Japan oaurn85ns@outlook.jp sensors and notification systems to monitor a driver's rear view and blind spot [5].
+Support systems located at the front of a vehicle use vision [4] or radar [5] sensors to prevent careless driving and overcome a driver's failure to make safety checks, while support systems located at the rear of a vehicle use sensors and notification systems to monitor a driver's rear view and blind spot [6].
 These systems use sound or visual images to alert drivers to potential hazards.

 Visual images can quickly notify a driver about many kinds of information using shapes and colors.
-As vision is the dominant human sense [6], many notifications rely on the driver's vision, including the front view, mirror, tachometer, speedometer, navigation system, and indicators.
-There is a concern, therefore, that excessive visual information could affect a driver's capacity to adhere to safe driving practices [2].
+As vision is the dominant human sense [7], many notifications rely on the driver's vision, including the front view, mirror, tachometer, speedometer, navigation system, and indicators.
+There is a concern, therefore, that excessive visual information could affect a driver's capacity to adhere to safe driving practices [3].
 We thus consider that developing an additional visual notification may cause the driver to confuse it with conventional visual notifications.